-On arrival you will be met at the airport by your driver and transported to your accommodation this is a boutique hotel within walking distance of the horses.
+On arrival you will be met at the airport by your driver and transported to your accommodation - this is a boutique hotel within walking distance of the horses.
 The hotel is located on the back streets of Giza, just a few 100 metres from the Pyramids.
 The roof terrace offers stunning views towards the Sphinx and Pyramids.
 There is a restaurant on the roof, where breakfast and over dinner you can watch the light and sound show at the Pyramids.
 Dinner this first night is at your own cost.

 Day 2 - Giza Ride and Abu Sir to Sakkara

 Riding: 4 - 6 hours

 After a late breakfast, you’ll head to the stables to meet the horses who will accompany you on an awe-inspiring ride to the 7th Wonder the World - The Giza Pyramids.
 Once the team have dressed the horses to impress in traditional protection necklaces and bridalwear, we’ll set off across the golden sands towards the Pyramids and Sphynx.
 With plenty of opportunities to gather a bit of speed, you’ll soon become acquainted with your ride.

 Built to endure an eternity, the Pyramids are relics of Egypt’s Old Kingdom era and were constructed some 4,500 years ago.
 Expecting to become gods in the afterlife, the Pharaohs prepared themselves for the next world by erecting temples for the gods and massive pyramid tombs for themselves, filled with all the things each ruler would need to guide and sustain himself in the next world.
 Pharaoh Khufu began the first Giza pyramid project, circa 2550 B.C.
 His Great Pyramid is the largest in Giza and towers some 481 feet (147 meters) above the plateau.
 Its estimated 2.3 million stone blocks each weigh an average of 2.5 to 15 tons.